-The lodge is then tiled, and the business of Mafonry refumed.
-The Grand Secretary informs the Grand Master, that it is the design of the fraternity to have the Hall dedicated to Masonry; upon which he orders the Grand Officers to affift in the ceremony, during which the organ continues playing folemn music, excepting only at the intervals of Dedication.
-The lodge being uncovered, the first procession is made round it, and the Grand Master having reached the East, the organ is filent, and he proclaims the Hall duly dedicated to MASONRY.
-IN THE NAME OF THE GREAT JEHOVAH, TO WHOM BE ALL GLORY AND HONOUR; upon which the Chaplain strews corn over the lodge.
-The organ plays, and the fecond procession is made round the lodge, when, on the Grand Master's arrival at the East, the organ is filent, and he declares the Hall dedicated, as before, to VIRTUE; on which the Chaplain fprinkles wine on the lodge.
-The organ plays, and the third procession is made round the lodge, when, the Grand Master having reached the East, the music is silent, and the Hall is dedicated to Universal Benevolence; upon which the Chaplain dips his fingers in the oil, and sprinkles it over the lodge; and at each dedication the grand honours are given.
+The lodge is then tiled, and the business of M2fonry refumed.
+The Grand Secretary informs the Grand Master, that it is the design of the fraternity to have the Hall dedicated to Masonry; he then orders the Grand Officers to affift in the ceremony, during which the organ continues playing folemn music, excepting only at the intervals of Dedication.
+The lodge being uncovered, the first procession is made round it, and the Grand Master having reached the East, the organ is filent, and he proclaims the Hall duly dedicated to MASONRY, IN THE NAME OF THE GREAT JEHOVAH, TO WHOM BE ALL GLORY AND HONOUR; upon which the Chaplain strews corn over the lodge.
+The organ plays, and the fecond procession is made round the lodge, when, on the Grand Master's arrival at the East, the organ is filent, and he declares the Hall dedicated, as before, to VIRTUE; on which the Chaplain sprinkles wine on the lodge.
+The organ plays, and the third procession is made round the lodge, when, the Grand Master having reached the East, and the music being silent, the Hall is dedicated to Universal Benevolence; upon which the Chaplain dips his fingers in the oil, and sprinkles it over the lodge; and at each period of Dedication the grand honours are given.
 A solemn invocation is then made, and an anthem sung; after which, the lodge being covered, the Grand Master retires to his chair, and the business of Masonry is adjourned.

-The ladies are introduced; an ode for the occasion is performed; and an oration delivered by the Grand Chaplain, which is succeeded by an anthem.
+The ladies are again introduced; an ode for the occasion is performed; and an oration delivered by the Grand Chaplain, which is succeeded by an anthem.
 Donations for the charity are then collected, and the grand procession is resumed.
-After marching three times round the Hall, preceded by the Tylers carrying the lodge as at entrance, during which the music continues to play a grand piece, the brethren return to the place whence they set out, where the laws of the Order are rehearsed, and the Grand Lodge is closed in ample form in all the Degrees.
+After marching three times round the Hall, preceded by the Tylers carrying the lodge as at entrance, and the music continuing to play a grand piece, the brethren return to the place whence they set out, where the laws of the Order being reheatsed, the Grand Lodge is closed in ample form in all the Degrees.